-ECH 385 Theories & Models for Understanding Behavior in Young Children with Disabilities (3) Spring (odd years)

-Students will examine theories of learning as they apply in special education, particularly as they apply to behavior management in young children with disabilities.
+Theories and Models for Understanding Behavior in Young Children with Disabilities (3) Spring (odd years) ECH 385 Students will examine theories of learning as they apply in special education, particularly as they apply to behavior management in young children with disabilities.
 Principles of applied behavior analysis will be used in a case study.

-ECH 395 Learning Environments for Young Children including Children with Disabilities (3) Fall (even years)

-Students will investigate learning environments for young children including home learning, hospital intervention programs, childcare centers, public school environments, and residential programs.
+ECH 395 Learning Environments for Young Children including Children with Disabilities (3) Students will investigate learning environments for young children including home learning, hospital intervention programs, childcare centers, public school environments, and residential programs.
 They will examine the characteristics of model learning environments and how to plan for non-disabled children as well as children with various types of disabilities.